Veloctor/Int128/README.md

 # Int128

-128 bit integer accelerated by x64-avx2 instruction set
+128 bit integer accelerated by x64-avx2 instruction set.

-There are only four operations: addition, subtraction, conversion from floating point and conversion to floating point
+There are only four operations: addition, subtraction, conversion from floating point and conversion to floating point.

-The operations are highly optimized by a lot of majikal operations
+The operations are highly optimized by a lot of majikal operations.

-The converted floating-point only supports ieee754-binary64 at present
+The converted floating-point only supports ieee754-binary64 at present.

+Header-only library.